 Welcome To Lyme Bytes!

 Greetings and welcome to my Lyme disease blog, a comfy cozy (and sometimes crazy!) place for cutting-edge information, encouragement and insight into the fastest-growing epidemic disease in the United States.
 In this blog you will find everything from bug-killing strategies to immune system and hormone help, as well as lifestyle and spiritual suggestions for healing from chronic illness involving Lyme disease.
-The information contained within this blog is based upon my own healing journey and what I have learned over the past six years as I have been diligently digging and researching my way back to a better state of health.
+The information contained within this blog is based upon my own healing journey and what I have learned over the past eight years as I have been diligently digging and researching my way back to a better state of health.
 May you find it to be a source of hope, inspiration and wisdom in your own journey towards wellness.

 About "Insights Into Lyme Disease Treatment"